 Robert Sheckley's Victim Prime and The Tenth Victim are both set in a world where war has been replaced by "The Hunt".
 Taking place on a Caribbean island, The Hunt is quite simple: pay your entry fee, then face ten hunts against the same opponent, five as the Hunter and five as the Victim.
 The Victim is not only allowed, but expected to try to kill the Hunter.
 Bonus points are awarded for style and ingenuity, points are deducted for unnecessary collateral damage and killing non-victims.
 The very few who survive all ten hunts are treated as huge celebrities.

 In the Sword of Truth series, Emperor Jagang brings to the world the game of Ja'La, which is like football without pads and no penalties for unnecessary roughness...or unnecessary murder.
+Even attempting to have an opposing player assassinated before the game is considered fair play.

 The people of Adumar seem to love this trope.
 They are pilot-crazy and refuse simulators and practice weapons as 'dishonorable', to the point where they were forced to make rules about who could fly against whom to keep the population from plummeting.
 Even so, those who aren't pilots get into blastsword duels.
 Even if the loser isn't killed in defeat, the winner can turn to someone to signal palm-up or palm-down whether the loser will live or die, and to turn to someone for the signal is a sign that the winner is sweet on someone.
 Turns out that it's really only one prominent nation that is so obsessed, the middle and lower classes are not nearly as fond of it, and people can be convinced of their error.